xransum/valkyrie-tools/CONTRIBUTING.md

 ### Poetry Issues

-Sometimes you may have issues with Poetry and it's virtual environment where any changes to the package or environment are not being reflected, this can sometimes happen when changing major configs.
+**Problem:** Sometimes you may have issues with Poetry and it's virtual environment where any changes to the package or environment are not being reflected, this can sometimes happen when changing major configs.
 I've found a complete nuke nuke of it's cache and environments works: